Table of Contents

 SD-WAN Improves Reliability

-SD-WAN solutions bond multiple WAN connections together in an active-active link configuration.
+SD-WAN solutions bond multiple WAN connections in an active-active link configuration to connect multiple sites.
 The system will automatically detect link failures and reroute traffic accordingly.

 A highly redundant SD-WAN architecture might include three connectivity types: A primary MPLS connection, a secondary broadband connection, and a third LTE connection.
 All connection types are used simultaneously, maximizing investment and network capacity.
 A branch might lose the MPLS and broadband connections during a power outage.
-Assuming a UPS powering the SD-WAN appliance, you would still have internet connectivity via the LTE circuit.
+Assuming a UPS powering the SD-WAN appliance, you would still have internet connectivity and connectivity to the data center via the 5G/LTE circuit.
 We’ve seen this topology deployed successfully in retail stores and other deployments with many small sites.

 SD-WAN is More Secure

 SD-WAN networks are more secure than MPLS or broadband networks alone.
-It forms end-to-end encrypted tunnels across the network.
+It forms end-to-end encrypted tunnels across the network to securely connect users and applications.
 This means your sensitive data is safe, even if it traverses the public internet.

 Additionally, many SD-WAN appliances are also next-generation firewalls.
 This means they come with many other security features, including application firewall, intrusion prevention, deep back inspection, anti-virus protection, and more.